 I was absolutely delighted to be invited by Nell Phoenix to tell stories for her monthly Story Night at Torriano.
-It’s a wonderful storytelling club in Kentish Town, that was in fact celebrating it’s 9th year this month.
+It’s a wonderful storytelling club for adults in Kentish Town, that was in fact celebrating it’s 9th year this month.
 This post is about how I found my connection with the stories I told that night.

 As a performance storyteller, sometimes I’m given a brief or a theme to guide me with my choice of stories but for Story Night I could choose whatever traditional stories I liked.
 I’d been working on a story from Nigerian writer Amos Tutuola.
 It’s about two girls and called ‘Don’t Pay Bad for Bad’.
 Which can be interpreted as ‘don’t repay spite with more spite.’
 For some reason I was drawn to the close relationship of these girls who grew up like sisters.
 They played, protected and sometimes hurt each other as siblings know how.

 The other story I told was about the death of the Egyptian God Osiris.
 My version of this story focuses on the relationship between Osiris and his envious brother Seth.
 I’ve told this story at the British Museum and thought it would be enjoyed by the story loving folks at Torriano.

 Connection with stories

 It occurred to me that both of my stories for that evening were about sibling relationships and I knew that my connection with the stories would not only be from their culture and countries of origin, but from the relationships between the characters.
 I’m the eldest of three children but my sister recently died last year in horrid 2016.